liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 ![Figure 7.5: In the Control Panel, you can choose the context in which your application display template resides.](../../images/context-selector.png)

 If you'd like to add an ADT, select the portlet you'd like to customize.
-Below is a list of the portlets that can be customized using ADTs, and their sample template descriptions:
+The list below specifies the portlets that can be customized using ADTs.
+It also provides sample template descriptions:

 - *Asset Publisher*: displays abstracts, icons, related assets, and print/edit actions for assets.
 Optionally includes asset bookmarks and ratings.
 - *Blogs*: displays titles, authors, and abstracts compactly for blog entries.
 - *Categories Navigation*: displays a column for each vocabulary.
 Each column includes the name of a vocabulary with the vocabulary's top level categories listed underneath.
 - *Media Gallery*: displays images in a carousel.
 - *Site Map*: displays a column for each top level page.
 Each column includes the name of a top level page with the page's immediate children listed underneath.
 - *Tags Navigation*: displays asset tags colored by popularity: red (high), yellow (medium), and green (low).
 - *Wiki*: displays social bookmarks and ratings for wiki pages and their child pages.

 To create a new ADT, click *Add* and select the template you'd like to create, based on portlet type.
-Then enter the name, description, and optional small image you'd like to use.
+Then enter the name and, optionally, a description and a small image to use.
 You can select the language type for your template (FTL or VM).
 Lastly, the *Script* option lets you browse your file system for a template on your file system, or you can launch the editor and create one directly.
 On the left side of the template editor, you'll notice a palette of common variables used for making templates.
 This is a great reference when creating your template.
 To place one of the variables into the template editor, simply position your cursor where you want it placed, and click the variable name.

 Think it can't get any better?
 Guess again!
 If the variable name doesn't give you enough information on the variable's functionality, you can hover your